La Min-sú de Terrasson

 • Artisans and local produce

-In and around Terrasson you will discover the excellent quality local agricultural produce, producers and artisans who open their doors to the public and often offer training and workshops for the public to share their knowledge and skills Experience first hand: Chocolate making, ceramics, glassblowing and wallnut oil production…etc. Hike through fruit and walnut orchards, collect wild berries and chestnuts, observe and be observed by the local cattle, have fun in fields of sunflowers… and pick mouth-watering cherries!
+In and around Terrasson you will discover the excellent quality local agricultural produce, producers and artisans who open their doors to the public and often offer training and workshops to share their knowledge and skills Experience first hand: Chocolate making, ceramics, glassblowing and wallnut oil production.
+Hike through fruit and walnut orchards, collect wild berries and chestnuts, observe and be observed by the local cattle, have fun in fields of sunflowers… and pick mouth-watering cherries!

 Find out more